Major networks will carry Democratic response to Trump immigration speech

 Several major networks announced on Tuesday morning that they will air the Democratic response to President Donald Trump's prime-time Oval Office address on immigration.

-So far, CBS, NBC, and CNN have said they will carry the response.
-On Monday, all of of the major networks said they would air the president's speech, prompting Democratic leaders to call for space to rebut him.
+The major broadcast networks — ABC, CBS, Fox and NBC — will show the response, according to Variety, while on cable, MSNBC, CNN, Fox News and Fox Business will carry it.
+On Monday, the major networks said they would air the president's speech, prompting Democratic leaders to call for space to rebut him.

 Trump to make case for border wall in prime-time speechJan.
 8, 201902:54